YuuichiHosomi/mirakc/docs/config.md

 ### filters.pre-filter

-A Mustache template string of a command to process TS packets before a packet filter program.
+A Mustache template string of a command to process TS packets before broadcasting the TS packets to subscribers.

 The command must read TS packets from `stdin`, and output the processed TS packets to `stdout`.

-An empty string means that no pre-filter program is applied even when the `pre-filter=true` query parameter is specified in a streaming API endpoint.

 Template variables:

+* index
+  * The index of a tuner to be opened
+* tuner_name
+  * The name of a tuner identified by the index
+* channel_name
+  * The `name` property of a channel defined in the `channels`
+* channel_type
+  * The `type` property of a channel defined in the `channels`
 * channel
   * The `channel` property of a channel defined in the `channels`
-* channel_type
-  * The `type` property of a channel defined in the `channels`
-* sid (optional)
-  * The idenfiter of the service
-* eid (optional)
-  * The event identifier of the program

 ### filters.service-filter